margocramer/commutes_group_project/README.md

 [![Coverage Status](https://coveralls.io/repos/github/margocramer/commutes_group_project/badge.svg?branch=master)](https://coveralls.io/github/margocramer/commutes_group_project?branch=master)

 All Aboard is for those who love to find the best way of getting from point A to point B. The application allows users to view, create and review other users' commutes.
 Commutes include information about starting and ending locations, travel time, and mode of transit.
-Integrating React on Rails, Devise, ActiveRecord and React was a primary goal of the All Aboard development process.
+Integrating Ruby on Rails, Devise, ActiveRecord and React was a primary goal of the All Aboard development process.

 #Functionality

--Prior to login or registration users can view commutes and view reviews of those commutes.
+-Prior to login or registration users can view existing commutes and view reviews of those commutes.

-<?SEARCH BAR?>
+-Users are able to use the search bar to query the database for commutes that match the location of their desired commute     points.

--After login, users can view commutes and reviews of those commutes.
+-Logged in users can view commutes and reviews of those commutes.
 They can also edit and delete the commutes and the reviews that they have posted.

-<?Users can also upvote and downvote reviews that have been posted to indicate that the review was helpful or accurate.?>
-<?SEARCH BAR?>
+-Logged in users are also able to use the search bar to filter out commutes for desired commute locations.

 -If a user posts a new commute review, the user who created that review receives an email alert.